Two far-away bombings 20 years ago set off the modern era of terror

 At 10 p.m. that evening, the president addressed the nation for four minutes, admitting to what he called an "inappropriate relationship" with Monica Lewinsky, but saying he had given "legally accurate answers" in his testimony and at no time asked anyone to "lie, hide, or destroy evidence, or take any unlawful actions."

-But it was his fateful testimony that day that Independent Counsel Ken Starr later used weeks later in his report to Congress to provide grounds for the House Judiciary Committee to impeach the president, on a party line vote, on charges of perjury and obstruction of justice.
+But it was his fateful testimony that day that Starr used weeks later in his report to Congress to provide grounds for the House Judiciary Committee to impeach the president, on a party line vote, on charges of perjury and obstruction of justice.
 (He was, of course, later acquitted by the Senate.)

 The next day, in an iconic image, the embattled president and first lady Hillary Clinton left for the solitude of Martha's Vineyard, strolling slowly across the South Lawn to board Marine One, with a young Chelsea Clinton walking between her parents as a buffer, holding each by the hand.